The Deep Dark Woods: History

 First established in 2005, the band consisted of singer and guitarist Ryan Boldt, bass guitarist Chris Mason, guitarist Burke Barlow and drummer Lucas Goetz.
 Pianist and organist Geoff Hilhorst joined the group in 2009 after the release of their breakout album Winter Hours.
 Founding member Burke Barlow played guitar until 2012 when he left the group and was replaced by Clayton Linthicum.
 Founding Member Lucas Goetz left the group in late 2014, after which the band went on hiatus.
 In 2017 Chris Mason officially left the group.

 They have released seven albums to date, and contributed an original song, "Charlie's (Is Coming Down)", to CBC Radio 2's Great Canadian Song Quest in 2009.
 Their fourth record, The Place I Left Behind, was released in Canada on Six Shooter Records in August 2011, and internationally on Sugar Hill Records on October 18, 2011.
 The band's fifth album, Jubilee was released on September 30, 2013 through Sugar Hill Records.
 The latest, Yarrow, was released on October 27, 2017 and was nominated for a Juno Award for Contemporary Roots Album of the Year category in 2019.

-Boldt has also released one album, Broadside Ballads, as a solo artist independently of the band.
+Boldt has also released one album, Broadside Ballads, as a solo artist independently of the band, in 2015.
+Two further albums, Broadside Ballads Volume II in 2020 and Broadside Ballads Volume III in 2024, were released as Deep Dark Woods albums.

+In June 2025, the band announced a new album, The Circle Remains, which released on October 2, 2025.